 Figure 8.17.2.4.2.2-1: Service provisioning information retrieval – Request/Response

 1. The ECS sends a service provisioning information retrieval request to the partner ECS.
 The request contains security information of the ECS, and optionally AC profile(s) and UE's current location.
 If the UE hosting the EEC is roaming in a V-PLMN (determined using the serving PLMN information in the received service provisioning request, or by interacting with the H-PLMN), then the service provisioning information retrieval request includes the information of the serving PLMN i.e. the V-PLMN.
+The request may include application group profiles (containing application group ID(s)) to identify EES(s) supporting specific application group ID(s).

 2. The partner ECS authorizes the received request.
 If authorized, the partner ECS processes the request and gathers the provisioning information of the EDNs that can satisfy the query parameters received in step 1.